imlixinyang/Director3D/README.md

 - 🆓 Try out Director3D for free with our [**Google Colab Demo**](https://colab.research.google.com/drive/1LtnxgBU7k4gyymOWuonpOxjatdJ7AI8z?usp=sharing).

+- 😊 Our paper is accepted by NeurIPS 2024.

 ## 📖 Generation Results

 ❗ All videos are rendered with generated camera trajectories and 3D Gaussians, the only inputs are text prompts!